 Faculty, staff, students, and researchers affiliated with Brown University (including residents, fellows, and clinical faculty of the Warren Alpert Medical School) undertaking literature review and evidence synthesis projects in the health and medical sciences are eligible to use this service.

 For students doing independent research, one or two 1-hr consultations are typically enough to help define the question and develop the search strategies.

-For larger projects, we will typically start with an intake interview to define the scope of the project and determine timelines and expectations.
-Librarians are often offered co-authorship at this level, depending on the level of time and expertise provided on the project.
+For larger team projects, we will typically start with an intake interview to define the scope of the project and determine levels of service, timelines and expectations.